vinceimbat/vinceimbat/content/thoughts/vision statement.md

 Vision precedes [[thoughts/purpose]] and mission.
 It describes what you want to see happen.

-I like to write a vision statement in the present tense and integrate how I want [[thoughts/my life areas]] to look like once all their standards have been established and maintained.
+I like to write a vision statement in the present tense and integrate how I want [[my life areas]] to look like once all their standards have been established and maintained.

 Here is [[my vision statement]].